BaadMaro/CTF/IDEH V3 2022/Forensics/Stolen funds/README.md

 We need to focus the withdraw events, i exported all transactions in a csv file https://rinkeby.etherscan.io/exportData?type=address&a=0x20402a4F943786DdF55D4Ffaf09EEe6752e820e2

-We can use a filter with the clomun "Methode" to list only ithdraw
+We can use a filter with the clomun "Method" to list only ithdraw

 The first withdraw transaction 0x0f17146850f45e45b660997a5e417793faa8a3a47ecdfdbcd1b3fe70fbdd69a6